Galaxy (computational biology): Project goals

-Galaxy is "an open, web-based platform for performing accessible, reproducible, and transparent genomic science."
+Galaxy describes itself "an open, web-based platform for performing accessible, reproducible, and transparent genomic science."

-Accessibility

-Computational biology is a specialized domain that often requires knowledge in computer programming.
-Galaxy provides biomedical researchers access to computational biology without requiring expertise in computer programming.
-To achieve this, Galaxy prioritizes a user-friendly interface over the flexibility to construct highly complex workflows.
-This design choice makes it relatively easy to build typical analyses, but more difficult to build complex workflows that include, for example, looping constructs.
-(See Apache Taverna for an example of a data-driven workflow system that supports looping.)
+As computational biology is a specialized domain that often requires knowledge in computer programming, Galaxy was design to provide biomedical researchers access to computational biology without requiring expertise in computer programming.
+To achieve this, the design prioritizes a user-friendly interface over the flexibility to construct highly complex.
+Other platforms, such Apache Taverna, include in their design complex workflow systems, including e.g. looping.

-Reproducibility

-Reproducibility is fundamental to science: when scientific results are published, they should include sufficient information for others to replicate the experiment and obtain the same results.
-In recent years, significant efforts have been made to extend this standard beyond traditional laboratory experiments (the "wet lab") to computational research (the "dry lab").
-However, achieving reproducibility in computational experiments has proven more challenging than initially anticipated.

-Galaxy supports reproducibility by systematically capturing all essential details of a computational analysis, ensuring that it can be precisely replicated at any point in the future.
+Galaxy is designed supports reproducibility by systematically capturing all essential details of a computational analysis, ensuring that it can be precisely replicated at any point in the future.
 This includes recording all input, intermediate, and final datasets, as well as the parameters used and the exact sequence of analytical steps.

-Transparency

-Transparency is essential in science, as it enables verification, fosters collaboration, and accelerates discoveries by allowing others to build upon existing work.
-Galaxy promotes transparency in scientific research by allowing researchers to share their Galaxy Objects either publicly or with specific individuals.
-Shared items can be thoroughly examined, rerun as needed, and copied or modified to explore new hypotheses.

 Features

 Tools

 Galaxy is extensible, as new command line tools can be integrated and shared within the Galaxy ToolShed.
 An example of extending Galaxy is Galaxy-P from the University of Minnesota Supercomputing Institute, which is customized as a data analysis platform for mass spectrometry-based proteomics.

-Galaxy provides a web interface for many text manipulation tools, enabling researchers to do their own custom reformatting and manipulation without having to know computer programming or shell scripting.
+The software also provides a web interface for many text manipulation tools, enabling researchers to do their own custom reformatting and manipulation without having to know computer programming or shell scripting.
 Galaxy includes interval manipulation tools for doing set theoretic operations (e.g. intersection, union, ...) on intervals.
 Many biological file formats include genomic interval data (a frame of reference, e.g., chromosome or contig name, and start and stop positions), allowing these data to be integrated.

-Galaxy Objects: Datasets, Workflows, Histories, and Pages
+Galaxy Objects

-Galaxy objects are anything that can be saved, persisted, and shared in Galaxy:
+Entities in the Galaxy software structure are organized in Galaxy objects, which reperenst are anything that can be saved, persisted, and shared in Galaxy: